Who we are

-Aidan completed his BSc in psychology and MSc in cognitive neuroscience at the University of York, UK.
-He then moved to Cambridge, UK to carry out his PhD at the MRC Cognition and Brain Sciences Unit.
-He held postdoctoral positions at the Otto-von-Guericke University, Magdeburg, Germany and University College London, UK.
-He returned to the University of York in 2016 as a lecturer in psychology and set up the York Episodic Memory Lab.
+Aidan completed his BSc in psychology and MSc in cognitive neuroscience at the University of York, and his PhD in cognitive Neuroscience at the University of Cambridge.
+He held postdoctoral positions at the Otto-von-Guericke University and University College London.

 Samuel Charles Berens

-Sam completed his BSc in psychology and music technology at the University of Keele before obtaining an MSC and PhD in cognitive neuroscience at the University of Sussex.
-His postdoctoral research is focussed on how we extract patterns across multiple events, and how this influences decision making.
+Sam completed his BSc in psychology and music technology at the University of Keele before obtaining an MSc and PhD in cognitive neuroscience at the University of Sussex.
+He worked as a postdoctoral research associate in the lab from 2016-2020.

 Bardur Hofgaard Joensen

-Bardur completed his BSc in psychology at the University of Aberdeen, UK and MSc in cognitive neuroscience at Univerisity College London, UK.
-His PhD research is focussed on the role of sleep in generalising across related episodic memories.
+Bardur completed his BSc in psychology at the University of Aberdeen and MSc in cognitive neuroscience at Univerisity College London.
+He was a PhD student in the lab from 2016-2019.

 We are interested in how our memory of the past shapes our decisions in the present.
 We use a variety of techniques to understand the neural basis of memory-guided decision-making in the healthy human brain, and how it breaks down in specific patient populations.
 Below are examples of projects both past and present.